Ninikiril/cpp_project_template/README.md

 ### scripts

-you might want to change reset.py script to set presets json files to what they are right now
+you might want to change reset.py script to set presets json files to what they are right now (after your changes)

 use lib_create to add lib, lib_config to config the workflow and lib_delete to delete lib same for app